DukeRobotics/robosub-ros-docker/latest/README.md

 3. `latest`: A Docker manifest list.
 Pulling `latest` will automatically choose between an ARM and x86 image depending on your system.
 This is the one you should use in most cases.

 ## Building
+- All of these images are also built and published automatically.
+They take a long time to build so be sure you need it.

 - Building should be done by the maintainer of the Dockerfile, and published so that others can follow the 'Running' instructions to use the image.

 - Buildx is currently experimental, for details, see [here](https://docs.docker.com/buildx/working-with-buildx/)